 7 Things to Know Before You Make an Insurance Claim on Your Roof — The Grand Strand

-At Linta Roofing, we help customers with around 300 insurance claims each year.
+At Linta Roofing, we guide 300+ homeowners a year through the insurance process.
 As we help homeowners through this process, we consider whether our customer meets the criteria for an approved insurance claim by asking a series of questions.

 Asking the Right Questions Before You Make an Insurance Claim

-As you go through this process, it’s natural to have many questions on your mind.
+As you go through this process, it’s only natural to have many questions.
 To ensure you’re asking the right questions, we offer you the same set of questions we ask when assisting customers with insurance claims.

 These questions include:

-- What type of coverage do I have?
+- What type of insurance coverage do you have?

-- How bad is the damage to my roof?
+- How bad is the damage to your roof?

-- What type of roof do I have?
+- What type of roof do you have?

 Understanding your deductibles is important because it determines the amount of damage you must incur before your insurance starts covering losses.